RouHim/beammp-container-image/README.md

 </p>

 <p align="center">
-    This project provides a small, alpine based, docker container for the <a href="https://beammp.com">BeamMP</a> game server and shows its usage in a docker-compose environment.
+    This project provides a small, alpine based, container image for the <a href="https://beammp.com">BeamMP</a> game server and shows its usage in a docker-compose environment.
 </p>